Share to Google Classroom

 To Reduce Food Waste, FDA Urges 'Best If Used By' Date Labels

-Visit the Feeding America website for infographics and a video about food waste and solutions.
+How we fight food waste in the USVisit the Feeding America website for infographics and a video about food waste and solutions.
+Roundup: Your Tips to Fight Food Waste

-NPR's Life Kit offers helpful strategies to reduce food waste in the home.
+NPR’s Life Kit offers helpful strategies to reduce food waste in the home.
+Food Waste FAQs | USDA

-This page from the U.S. Department of Agriculture provides information about food waste in the U.S., including the Environmental Protection Agency's "Food Recovery Hierarchy."
+This page from the U.S. Department of Agriculture provides information about food waste in the U.S., including the Environmental Protection Agency’s “Food Recovery Hierarchy.”
+The Big Waste | Food Network

 Watch clips from the documentary special The Big Waste and explore how produce, meat, fish, dairy, and eggs are wasted and salvaged.
+Save The Food

 Explore recipes, storage tips, meal planning, and other resources to help reduce food waste.
+How Rotting Vegetables Make Electricity | World Wide Waste

 This video from Business Insider takes a look at the Bowenpally Market in India and how the market converts food past its prime into biogas energy.